AnsgarKlein/DPLL-SAT-Solver/README.md

 Simple implementation of the [Davis–Putnam–Logemann–Loveland (DPLL)](https://en.wikipedia.org/wiki/DPLL_algorithm)
-algorithm for solving the satisfiability problem of propositional logic.
+algorithm for solving the satisfiability problem of propositional logic written in C99 without external dependencies.

 ## Requirements

-No dependencies except default vala libraries glib, gio, gee.
+No dependencies except a C compiler (clang and gcc are tested)

 ## Building